 According to the study, the average discount for bundling home and auto is at 16%, while bundling auto and renters insurance will save about 8% on an annual premium.
 On the other hand, one person may be able to cut their insurance premium in half while the other may only see little savings.

-The real reason bundling insurance premiums saves you money
+The real reason bundling your premiums saves you money on insurance

-Now why would bundling your insurance be cheaper?
+Why would bundling your insurance be cheaper?
 If you think insurance companies are doing this because they’re looking out for you, think again.
-They’re doing it because it’s a tried and true tactic to keep customers.
+They’re doing it because it’s a tried-and-true tactic to keep customers.

 “This all comes down to competition,” Tennessee-based insurance broker John Hatcher says.
 “There are so many companies out there that can offer lower rates that it’s become harder to keep customers long-term.
 But the more policies you have with one insurer the longer you are likely going to stay with that company.”